Flashky/notifier-packt/README.md

 ## Cloning and importing the project
 1. Execute `git clone` to download the repository.
 2. Once you have downloaded it, import it in your favourite IDE.
-3. *OPTIONAL - * Compile the code and obtain the executable jar.
+3.  *OPTIONAL* Compile the code and obtain the executable jar.

 ## Configuration
 Notifier Packt is fully configurable.
 You can do it in three different ways: